AndrewSRea/My_Learning_Port/JavaScript/Intro_JS_Objects/README.md

 **[Learn JavaScript](https://learnjavascript.online/)**

-An excellent resource for aspiring web developers--Learn JavaScript in an interactive environment, with short lessons and interactive tests, guided by automated assessment.
+An excellent resource for aspiring web developers -- Learn JavaScript in an interactive environment, with short lessons and interactive tests, guided by automated assessment.
 The first 40 lessons are free, and the complete course is available for a small one-time payment.